yuriehan/portfolio/README.md

 📫 Reach me at [yuriehan5@gmail.com](mailto:yuriehan5@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/yuriehan/).

 Check out some of my projects and code samples below!
+(⚠️🚧 STILL UNDER CONSTRUCTION - currently editing all READMEs, but in the meantime, I have all other files uploaded and ready for view!)
 ---

 ## Projects in this repository

+1. Art Car

+2. Autonomous RC Car

+3. An Analysis of the Effects of COVID-19 on the NYC Area and General Populus Jan 2023 – May 2023

+4. Houston Grand Opera

+5. Irrigiation Embedded System

-1. **Map Search** — `mapsearch/`  | Python, Data Structures, Algorithms
+6. **Map Search** — `mapsearch/`  | Python, Data Structures, Algorithms
    * Implemented three graph search algorithms (BFS, DFS, A* ) to compute routes on street maps with different optimization goals
    * Built custom Queue and Stack data structures supporting push, pop, clear, and string representation methods & Compared algorithm performance on varying map sizes to evaluate efficiency and pathfinding tradeoffs.
 See the folder for code and run instructions.

-2. **Colab Notebook Project** — `project2-colab/`
-   Data analysis / ML experiment with notebook and report.
-The `.ipynb` and `report.pdf` are in the folder.

-3. **Dreamhouse IoT Project (Hackster)** — `project3-dreamhouse/`
-   Documentation and demo live on Hackster: see the project folder for the link.

-4. **DSCI Capstone (Confidential Code)** — `project4-group/`
-   Final report included; source code is confidential.
-See project folder for details.

-5. An Analysis of the Effects of COVID-19 on the NYC Area and General Populus Jan 2023 – May 2023

-6. Speech Emotion Classification
+7. Speech Emotion Classification

-7. Art Car

-8. ELEC 327
 ---

 ## How to run things